Short Manaslu Trekking

 • Max.
 Altitude870

-Today, we’ll start trekking.
-After a good breakfast, we will leave Machha Khola and begin walking, following a winding road along the bank of the Budhi Gandaki river.
-The trail then goes through dense forests, where we may come across monkeys.
+Today, we'll start trekking.
+After a good breakfast, we will leave Machha Khola and begin walking, following a winding road along the bank of the Budhi Gandaki River.
+The trail then goes through dense forests, where we may encounter monkeys.

 We will reach Dovan and trek past a landslide area to Yaruphant.
 The trail then crosses a wooden bridge and goes along the river.
-Just before reaching Jagat for the night stay, we will cross a long cantilever bridge.
+We will cross a long cantilever bridge just before reaching Jagat for the night stay.

 • MealsB, L, D